-The Deep Brain Stimulation Program at UC Davis Health is a multidisciplinary program with a diverse team of experts that includes movement disorder neurologists, a neurosurgeon, nurse practitioners, a neurophysiologist, a neuropsychologist, and a psychiatrist.
+The Deep Brain Stimulation Program at UC Davis Health is a multidisciplinary program with a diverse team of experts that includes neurologists specializing in movement disorders and epilepsy, neurosurgeons, nurse practitioners, a neurophysiologist, neuropsychologists, and a psychiatrist.

 DBS Surgery Procedure and Follow-ups

 DBS surgery typically requires two procedures, one for placement of the leads and one to implant the battery (internal pulse generator or IPG).
-During lead placement, patients are typically awake during a portion of the surgery to help confirm correct placement.
+Depending upon the situation, patients may be awake or asleep for the procedure.
 Patients typically spend one night in the hospital after this surgery.

-One month after their DBS system has been placed, patients return to the Neurology clinic for their initial DBS programming.
+For movement disorder patients, initial programming will occur one month after their DBS system has been placed.
 Patients with Parkinson’s disease will hold their medication in preparation for this appointment.
 The initial appointment takes about 2 hours.
 Subsequent programming appointments take at least 1 hour.

-Patients are seen frequently at first but follow-up appointments eventually occur every 3-6 months as their DBS settings stabilize and patients become more comfortable making changes on their patient programmer.
+All patients are seen frequently at first, but follow-up appointments eventually occur every 3-6 months as their DBS settings stabilize and patients become more comfortable with their system.

 For all patients

 - DBS Candidacy Screening Questionnaire (PDF)

 - Patient Appointment Flow Chart for DBS (PDF)